DesmondJS/Stock_Management_System/README.md

 # Stock Management System

 ## Overview
 The Stock Management System is a JavaFX application designed to help users manage their stock efficiently.
-It provides a graphical user interface to perform various stock management operations such as viewing products, adding products, deducting products, and discontinuing products.
+It provides a graphical user interface to perform various stock management operations such as viewing, adding, deducting, and discontinuing products.

 ## Features
 - **View Products**: Display the list of all available products.